Log In/Register

 Loss in the Forces world carries a weight civilians may not fully understand.
 It’s shaped by shared experiences, pride, and purpose, bonds that run deeper than friendship.

-That’s why specialist bereavement and mental health support for the Armed Forces community exists: because your grief deserves understanding, not explanation.
+That’s why specialist bereavement and mental health support for the Armed Forces community exists.

 You can also explore Troopr’s Mental Health Support and Money and Finances pages for guidance on navigating life after loss.

-Troopr Tip: Find veterans’ networks and remembrance events through the Troopr Community Hub.
+Troopr Tip: Find veterans’ groups and events through the Troopr Community Hub.

 Whether you’re ready to talk or even if you’re not sure yet, these trusted organisations can help you take the next step toward healing: